Encroachment in Real Estate: How to Deal With It?

 Problems due to property encroachments can trigger a range of issues with significant consequences such as:

-• Affect Property Values: A buyer may be doubtful to invest in a property with encroachment issues.
+• Lower Property Values: A buyer may be doubtful to invest in a property with encroachment issues.
 It may lead to decreased demand and lower sale prices.

-• Costly Legal Battles: Resolving encroachment in court can be costly, including legal fees, court expenses, and possible compensation payouts.
+• Legal Costs: Court cases for encroachment can be costly, it includes legal fees, court expenses, and possible compensation payouts.

-✍️ Fact: Vermont’s wetlands lost 35% (121,000 acres) through encroachment and conversion prior to the 1980s.
+✍️ Fact: Vermont’s wetlands lost 35% (121,000 acres) through encroachment and conversion before the 1980s.
 Such encroachment increases the chances of a local flood causing property damage and loss of human life.

 Know the common reasons why property owners encroach on neighboring lands:

 • Boundary Confusion: Encroachment can occur when a property owner isn’t clear about the exact location of the property’s boundary.
-This confusion may be due to inaccurate surveys or unclear property descriptions.
+This confusion is due to inaccurate surveys or unclear property descriptions.

 • Mistaken Assumptions: In a few cases, property owners may assume they have certain rights over a part of a neighboring property.
 This assumption might be due to verbal agreements, historical usage, or a misreading of property laws.